filodb/FiloDB/README.md

 ```
 Verify that tables were created in `filodb` and `filodb-admin` keyspaces.

+NOTE: if you have already gone through the procedure above, you may need to clear out the existing metadata: `./filo-cli -Dconfig.file=conf/timeseries-filodb-server.conf --command clearMetadata`, then repeat the steps above.
+Otherwise you will not be in a clean state and may have stale schemas especially if the code has changed.

 The script below brings up the FiloDB Dev Standalone server, and then sets up the timeseries dataset (NOTE: if you previously started FiloDB and have not cleared the metadata, then the -s is not needed as FiloDB will recover previous ingestion configs from Cassandra)

 ```